shredtechular/pocketworks.github.io/_posts/case-study/0001-01-01-asdas-first-mobile-app.md

 grid-title: A fresh take on supermarket price comparison
 image: asda-store.jpg
 hero-image: asda-logo.jpg
-challenge: Helping Asda learn about mobile before mobile was 'a thing'
+case-study-challenge: Helping Asda learn about mobile before mobile was 'a thing'
-outcome: The Asda Price Guarantee app for iPhone, allowing customers to enter receipt details, compare prices, and receive cash back in store.
+case-study-outcome: The Asda Price Guarantee app for iPhone, allowing customers to enter receipt details, compare prices, and receive cash back in store.
 It included integrated into MySupermarket data feeds giving customers up-to-the-minute price data.
 ---